yogeshagr/golang/gopl/gopl.md

   }
 }
 ```
-Since neither cwd nor err is already declared in the init functions's block, the
+Since neither "cwd" nor "err" is already declared in the init functions's block,
-:= statement declares both of them as local variables.
-The inner declaration of
+the ":=" statement declares both of them as local variables.
+The inner
-cwd makes the outer one inaccessible, so the statement does not update the
+declaration of "cwd" makes the outer one inaccessible, so the statement does not
-package-level cwd variable as intented.
+update the package-level cwd variable as intented.

-- Current Go compilers detect that the local cwd variable is never used and
+- Current Go compilers detect that the local "cwd" variable is never used and
 report this as an error, but they are not strictly required to perform this
 check.
 Furthermore, a minor change, such as the addition of a logging statement
 that refers to the local cwd would defeat the check.